roger2000hk/godbase/maps/README.md

 ## benchmarks
 go test -bench=.*

+## license
+NOP

-## api
+## code
-More RISC/Lispy than your everyday set/map api.
+I trust you'll find godbase more RISC/Lispy than your everyday set/map api.
 Providing an optimal api is part of implementing an optimal algorithm, and there's more low hanging fruit in the garden of set/map apis than most places.
 It's obvious to me that academic dogmatics and software (or life in general, for that matter) isn't really the match made in heaven it's being sold as.

 ### interfaces